SenseLogic/LINGUI/README.md

 The `--cs`, `--d` and `--dart` options are mutually exclusive.

-The `--mirror` option will automatically look into `.ld` dictionary files for missing translations.
+The `--mirror` option uses `.ld` dictionary files to find the translation of missing constants in `.lg` files.

 The dictionary entries must appear at the same line for each language.
 An empty line is considered as a missing entry